zdellaert/ZD_Putnam_Lab_Notebook/_posts/2026-02-10-PFCE-H&E-Protocol.md

 5. Let the glycerol spread and settle on a nonabosrbent surface for a few seconds, then wick away any excess from the side of slide using a kimwipe - do not move coverslip.
 6. Seal slide with nail polish.

-Protocol credit goes to [10X fresh-frozen tissue H&E protocol](https://cdn.10xgenomics.com/image/upload/v1756505803/support-documents/CG000804_Visium_HD_3_Fresh_Frozen_Tissue_Preparation_Handbook_Rev_B.pdf), and I have made modifications for coral tissue fixed in Paxgene fixitive that has been decalcified + cryosectioned.
+Protocol credit goes to [10X fresh-frozen tissue H&E protocol](https://cdn.10xgenomics.com/image/upload/v1756505803/support-documents/CG000804_Visium_HD_3_Fresh_Frozen_Tissue_Preparation_Handbook_Rev_B.pdf), and I have made modifications for coral tissue fixed in Paxgene fixative that has been decalcified + cryosectioned.